 If you have a significant event in your life, you may be able to modify alimony.
 You should consider having a clause about modification in your spousal support order.
 A job loss or retirement can severely limit your ability to pay spousal support.
 Your spouse may want something that orders you to pay more for a cost-of-living increase each year or if you get a promotion in the spousal support timeline.

 Ideally, you and your spouse should try to come to an agreement about alimony to save time and money.
 If you can’t decide, a judge will determine the terms.
 However, a trial can cost you money that you may not have.

-You should talk to a family lawyer, like a child support law firm in Tampa FL, about alimony to find the best outcome for your divorce.
+You should talk to a family lawyer Tampa, FL is fortunate to have in its midst about alimony to find the best outcome for your divorce.